-As you write your plan (with help from enloop.com I hope!) be sure that you add detailed descriptions to each of these 5 sections:
+As you write your plan, be sure that you add detailed descriptions to each of these five sections:

 TIP: If you get stuck on this step, try asking yourself a different question, like “why is this business important?”
 Then talk through your answer with a friend until you can describe the key features and benefits of the business in one or two tight sentences.

 Can you really describe what customers buy from you?
-By the way, “stuff” is not an answer.
-A great business plan will have specific products and pricing, but if you aren’t there yet, at least describe the categories of products or services you will sell.
+A great business plan will have specific products and pricing, but if you aren’t there yet at least describe the categories of products or services you will sell.
 For example, it’s fair to say that a garden center sells “Ornamental Plants”, and skip the detail like “Mexican Orange Blossom shrubs (Choisya ternate)”.

 TIP: Besides what you are selling, describe the pricing and margin of each category or item.
 Need some help?
 Start with the pricing charged by competitors.

 3. Marketing: Who is the customer and how will you reach them?

 The most important thing in this section is to know the “scale” of your opportunity, and to match your promotions to the same scale.
 If you have a local auto repair shop, it does not make sense to talk about the $200 billion auto repair market.
 Likewise, a TV ad during the Super Bowl would not be appropriate.
 If you’re launching the next Facebook, however, maybe a Super Bowl ad is just what you need to make a splash.